March 18, 2026

 Harry Medved, author, location expert, and host of Locationland on PBS SoCal, reached out to share a short video with the Borrego Springs film community.
 Locationland explores famous and lesser-known filming locations across Southern California.

-Thanks to Fred Jee, founder of the Borrego Springs Film Institute, the video was shared with us to help spread it more widely.
-Fred Jee is a former State Park Ranger and a premier location-fixer known for his expertise in Borrego Springs film history, geography, and World War II military history.
+Thanks to Fred Jee, founder of the Borrego Springs Film Institute, the video was shared with us so it could reach a wider audience.
+Jee is a former State Park Ranger and a respected location fixer known for his knowledge of Borrego Springs film history, geography, and World War II military history.
 He has long helped filmmakers identify authentic desert locations in the area.

-In this short clip, Chase Infiniti Payne, an American actress known for her roles in the limited series Presumed Innocent and the film One Battle After Another, thanks Borrego Springs, where scenes from the film were shot.
-She has also received award recognition for her performance in One Battle After Another.
+In this short clip, Chase Infiniti, an American actress known for her roles in the limited series Presumed Innocent and the film One Battle After Another, thanks Borrego Springs, where scenes from the film were shot.
+She has also received recognition for her performance in One Battle After Another.

 A short video with local film value